-Objective Projected Start and End Dates Type of Activity and Funding Source 26 Update Status 27 В development for department and community-based provider staff across the DAS service network.
+Objective Projected Start and End Dates Type of Activity and Funding Source 27 Update Status 28 В. Support training and professional development for department and community-based provider staff across the DAS service network.
 DAS will provide regular training on foundational topics such as: DAS services and other disability and aging resources; mandated reporting and elder abuse prevention; and anti-ageism and anti-ableism.
 In addition, we will continue our collaboration with the University of California - San Francisco Geriatric Workforce Enhancement program to offer training on special topics including dementia, substance use in older adults, and caregiver burnout prevention.
-July 2024 to June 2028 Non-OAA funding sources C Prepare research and data analysis to support data-informed decision-making.
+July 2024 to June 2028 Non-OAA funding sources C. Prepare research and data analysis to support data-informed decision-making.
 In order to better understand specific population trends, consumer needs, and program impact, DAS will conduct evaluation and/or other programmatic analyses each year.
 Analytical topics may include needs assessment of specific consumer groups, research on promising practices in a program area, or program evaluation, among still others.
 July 2024 to June 2028 Non-OAA funding sources